Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

    + [QMK](https://qmk.fm/) installed

 ## Prepare the Arduino
+Connect the Arduino to your computer using the USB port.
 Upload the inbuilt example sketch called ArduinoISP using the Arduino software to the Arduino board.
 My Nano was old and a cheap clone so I needed to set the board as "Arduino Nano" and processor "ATmega328P(Old Bootloader)".
 Once this sketch is uploaded the Arduino has become an AVRISP programmer with a baud rate of 19200 (different speeds can be set but this is the default in the sketch).

 ## Prepare the keyboard
-First prepare the hardware.
+First prepare the hardware, starting by disconnecting your Arduino from your computer.
 With a Nano, it is best to plant it on a breadboard and use Male-female jumper wire to make the connection.
 Another peculiarity of the Nano, you need to place a 10nF electrolytic capacitor between ground and reset (negative to ground).
 According to [this site](http://www.martyncurrey.com/arduino-nano-as-an-isp-programmer/), the capacitor is needed to keep the reset pin high.

 Connect wires between the 6 pins on the plaid keyboard labelled "ISP" to the arduino.
 From the pcb layout I worked out what the pinout should be for the 6 pins, outlined below.